Old Diver’s Log:

 May 12, 2017.
-Once upon a time in 1856 there lived an old diver.
-He hailed from Orcacoke Island, Maine.
-He worked as a diver repairing many a wooden hulled ships for many years.
+Once upon a time in 1856, there lived an old diver.
+He hailed from Ocracoke Island, Maine.
+He worked as a diver repairing many wooden-hulled ships for many years.
 He owned a scruffy dog and a hatchet shown in the only photo known to exist of him.
 On one of his repair jobs, in 1913, he died and the Old Diver spoke no more.
 “Old Diver, Old Diver What Do You Say…He Says Nothing!”
-The towns folk erected a monument to him where they placed his dive boots on his grave.
+The townsfolk erected a monument to him where they placed his dive boots on his grave.
 It is said he has haunted the graveyard ever since.

 Rest in Peace Old Diver, Augustus Abner McGuire, until the next hull job calls your name.